4.2. White matter deficits: the cause of stuttering?

 Theory of stuttering: white matter tracts, left SLF or arcuate fasciculus

-Figure 13: Charting of the superior longitudinal fasciculus (SLF) on the left brain hemisphere, connecting the posterior superior temporal cortex, the supramarginal gyrus (SMG) on the inferior parietal cortex, and the posterior part of Broca’s area (pars opercularis, BA44) (read more).
-MC = motor cortex, SC = somatosensory cortex (the parts responsible for speech movements among others).
+Figure 15: Charting of the superior longitudinal fasciculus (SLF) on the left brain hemisphere, connecting the posterior superior temporal cortex, the supramarginal gyrus (SMG) of the inferior parietal cortex, and the posterior part of Broca’s area (pars opercularis, BA44) (read more).
+MC = motor cortex, SC = somatosensory cortex (both involved in speech motor control, among others).

-A similar study was carried out by Keller and Just (2009): They determined whether 100 hours of intensive remedial instruction affected the white matter of 8- to 10-year-old poor readers.
-The intensive practice resulted in a significantly increased fractional anisotropy in a brain region in which fractional anisotropy was lower on average in the poor readers, compared with good readers.
-The increase of fractional anisotropy was correlated with a decrease in radial diffusivity (but not with a change in axial diffusivity), suggesting enhanced myelination – and it was correlated with an improvement in reading.
-Further, Takeuchi et al. (2010) showed that the amount of working memory training correlated with increased fractional anisotropy in white matter regions that are thought to be critical in working memory.
-In this study, young adults practiced memorizing the spatial and temporal order of visually presented stimuli, 25 minutes a day over two months.
+A similar study was done by Keller and Just (2009), who investigated whether 100 hours of intensive reading exercises affected the white matter structure of 8- to 10-year-old poor readers.
+The intensive practice resulted in increased FA in a brain region where fractional anisotropy was lower on average in the poor readers compared with good readers.
+The increase in FA was correlated with improved reading and a decrease in radial diffusivity but not with a change in axial diffusivity, suggesting increased myelination.

 to the top